-- a) At the end of any month, the value of his taxable supplies in the period of one year then ending has exceeded the registration limit, which is currently £90,000. - b) At any time, there are reasonable grounds for believing that the value of his taxable supplies in the next 30 days will exceed the £90,000 limit. - c) If, where a business carried on by a taxable person is transferred as a going concern, the taxable supplies for the twelve months prior to the transfer exceed £90,000.
+- a) At the end of any month, the value of his taxable supplies in the period of one year then ending has exceeded the registration limit, which is £90,000 from 1 April 2024. - b) At any time, there are reasonable grounds for believing that the value of his taxable supplies in the next 30 days will exceed the £90,000 limit. - c) If, where a business carried on by a taxable person is transferred as a going concern, the taxable supplies for the twelve months prior to the transfer exceed £90,000.